DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Leanpub is used to create and publish the digital versions of this book
  - Content is being published early and often on Leanpub and on some blogs (to share the ideas, get feedback and build community)

- If you have never used git, github or markdown, why don&#39;t you help out in the creation of this book?
+ If you have never used git, github or markdown, why don't you help out in the creation of this book?
 You can do this by opening up issues with your feedback on the ideas and content (I really value those comments since it helps me to make sure the content makes sense to the target audience)